cyjia/todo-backend-express-in-memory/README.md

-Todo-backend implemented in express and in memory store.
+# Todo-Backend in express

+This is an example implementation of [moredip's](https://github.com/moredip) [Todo-Backend](http://todo-backend.thepete.net/) API spec, using Node.js and the Express framework, data is stored in memory.